Student Handbook 2014/2015

 Determination of a student’s class for nonacademic purposes is usually based on the number of years the student has been in residence, regardless of the number of credit hours accumulated.
 A student in the first year of full-time study is classified as a first-year student for purposes of meal plans, parking privileges, running for campus office, etc., even if the student has achieved sophomore academic standing because of summer enrollment or advanced placement.
 Transfer students enrolled in an accelerated three-year graduation program are classified in consultation with the appropriate student affairs deans of their respective schools or colleges.
 Classification for room assignments in campus residences, is determined by the Office of Housing and Residential Education in consultation with Vanderbilt Student Government.

 Motor vehicles operated on campus by Vanderbilt University faculty, staff, and students must be registered annually with the Office of Traffic and Parking.
 Resident student parking on campus is a privilege and is primarily reserved for juniors and seniors.
 First-year students may not register or park vehicles on campus; however, a limited number of long-term vehicle-storage spaces are available to sophomores on a first-come, first-served basis.
-Complete parking regulations may be found at http://www.vanderbilt.edu/traffic_parking/rules-regulations.php.
+Complete parking regulations may be found on the Traffic and Parking website.

 Sections of the Metropolitan Nashville Traffic and Parking Code dealing with bicycles apply both on and off campus.
 Vanderbilt policy concerning the use of bicycles on campus is as follows:

 - Cyclists should exercise caution on campus roadways, which may require walking the cycle under certain circumstances.

 - Cyclists on roadways must ride with traffic as close as practicable to the right-hand curb or roadway edge, except under one or more of the following circumstances: